pjgpetecodes/dotnet6pi/README.md

 Talk details, slides and a blog are incoming!

-Tested on a Raspberry Pi 3B+ and a Raspberry Pi 4
+Tested on a Raspberry Pi 3B+ / Raspberry Pi Zero 2W and a Raspberry Pi 4

 Any Queries, contact me at;